keymanapp/help.keyman.com/developer/15.0/guides/lexical-models/advanced/unicode-breaker-extension.md

 ```

 The same rule does not apply between the `'` and the `t`, so it does not apply at this position in
-the text.This is why the wordbreaking spec includes rule WB7 in addition to WB6 - some scenarios
+the text.
+This is why the wordbreaking spec includes rule WB7 in addition to WB6 - some scenarios
 require multiple context property-matching attempts.

 You may define any number of these rule objects in any order for use within the wordbreaker within